An Intriguing 1940s Cybis Beauty

 Our mystery lady has another surprise in store: She is “topless” (in a very civilized way)!

-This fascinating (and totally unexpected) view shows that she was cast with an open top.
+This view shows that she was cast with an open top.
 One can clearly see how the solid fabric strip was pleated and tucked inside for the firing process.
 There is no evidence of breakage or glue along the top, so it seems that she was made that way.
 Is it possible that she was intended to be a vase? (a mental picture that I am immediately dismissing!)

 Similar Pieces and Dating